jundalisay/superblist/content/en/research/hahnemann/chronic/part-01.md

 But there are more chronic diseases than remedies.
 <!-- on this great earth has been immeasurably greater, and remains so. -->

-Treatment by allopathic physicians has hitherto merely served to increase the distress from this kind of disease.
-It consisted of many nauseous mixtures.
-These are compounded by the druggist from violently-acting medicines in large doses, of whose separate true effects they were ignorant.
+Treatment by allopathic physicians has merely increased the distress from this kind of disease.

+It consisted of many nauseous mixtures compounded by the druggist from violently-acting medicines in large doses, of whose separate true effects they were ignorant.

 These medicinal torments are:
 - manifold baths